-Gallatin students who believe their concentrations would benefit from study outside of NYU’s global network may apply for approval to take courses at other institutions while matriculated at Gallatin.
+Gallatin students who believe their concentrations would benefit from study outside of NYU’s global network may apply for approval to take courses at another college or university while matriculated at Gallatin.
 Approval for such coursework is by no means guaranteed.

-Through Domestic External Study, students either take one or more classes at another US institution in the same semester that they take classes at NYU, or they take all their classes outside NYU in a given semester.
-Students seeking credit for courses taken at another US institution should read all of the information below.
+Through Domestic External Study, students either take one or more classes at another US college or university in the same semester that they take classes at NYU, or they take all their classes outside NYU in a given semester.
+Students seeking credit for courses taken at another US college or university should read all of the information below.
 (Students seeking credit for a non-NYU study abroad should consult the International External Study website.)

 Students who apply after these dates may experience a delay in obtaining a decision.

 NOTE: Students must also apply separately to the external program (deadlines vary).
 Students may submit the Gallatin external study application before or after applying to the external program.

 All external study courses must be credit-bearing, taken at an accredited four-year degree-granting college or university, and offered as part of a degree-granting program at the external institution.
 The courses and/or program must relate to the student's Gallatin concentration.

 Courses that will not be approved include some practical skills courses such as physical education, etc. At this time, Gallatin does not grant credit for internships or online courses taken externally.

 Because students cannot receive credit for taking the same course more than one time, external courses approved for transfer back to Gallatin cannot duplicate another course already completed and passed on the student’s NYU transcript.
 In addition, students who receive transfer credit for an external course will lose the credit if they subsequently register for the identical course at NYU.

 External courses approved for transfer back to Gallatin must earn a letter grade equivalent to “C” or higher.
 No credit will be given for courses graded on a "Pass/Fail" basis.
 Grades for external courses will not be computed into the student's NYU grade point average.